tfwright/live_admin/README.md

 ### Admin instance

 The second argument passed to `live_admin` will configure defaults for all resources in the group that do not specify the same configuration.
-Currently only the `:components` and `:ecto_repo` options can be configured at this level.
+Currently only component overrides can be configured at this level.

 ### Global